meridaio/LeagueTracker/README.md

 # League Tracker

-This program is a native application to track League of Legends data in real time (using the Live Client Data API) and provide notifications to other services.
-The goal of this project is to be the backbone for future realtime data applications, including an LED light controller and a GUI application to view live stats and track past game history.
+This program is a native application to track League of Legends data in real time (using the Live Client Data API) and update MagicHome LED applicances based on events that happen in game.
+For a list of supported events, see LeagueTracker/LEDController/Controller.fs

 ## License
     This program is free software: you can redistribute it and/or modify